fqnchina/fqnchina.github.io/_pages/about.md

 /
 <a href="https://github.com/FreeButUselessSoul/bokehdiff" target="_blank">codes</a>

-- A novel lens blur rendering method that achieves physically accurate and visually appealing outcomes, with the help of generative diffusion prior.
+- The first novel lens blur rendering method that achieves physically accurate and visually appealing outcomes, with the help of generative diffusion prior.
 </div>
 </div>